SecureAIAutonomyLab/baseline-camera-app/README.md

 - run "flutter pub get" in the root directory to get all the necessary dependencies
 - Copy the amplify configuration file from the lib folder on the current machine and put it on the new machine
 - Right click your project in Android studio and go to Flutter->Open IOS Module in Xcode
-- Go to Runner->Targets->Signing and Capabilities and choose a developer account If you don't have one, an account by signing in with your apple ID.
-Then go to manage certificates and add a developer certificate
+- Go to Runner->Targets->Signing and Capabilities and select the AILA lab account under "Team" If that is not an option, choose add an acount and sign in with the lab account.
-- Create a unique bundle ID
+    Add a apple development certificate for your computer by clicking the + and choosing apple development
 - Run the app through Xcode first to make sure everything is working, then you can run it throuhg Android Studio
 - You can use features such as hot reloading when running the app on a device.
 Cmd + s will save any changes you made and reload the app display without having to rerun the app.